-PY2020 was a continued, though significantly modified, collaboration of the Continuum of Care/Housing Coalition, St. Vincent De Paul, Solution Center, Salvation Army and the City to work and address the changing needs of those experiencing homelessness in the community.
-St. Vincent De Paul, Solution Center and St. Vincent De Paul undertook a partnership to expand shelter capacity to serve families as well as singles experiencing homelesses.
-The project broke ground during late PY2020.
-This effort was supported by the Continuum of Care/Housing Coalition and City by providing insight throughout the process.
-Due to COVID19, the City worked with community partners to find an alternative location for the chronically homeless to go during the day since the Library was closed.
-A local church in the downtown had a existing meeting space that could accommodate the need and maintain compliance with CDC guidelines and Fond du Lac County Health Department guidelines.
+PY2022 was a continued to be a modified collaboration of the Continuum of Care/Housing Coalition, St. Vincent De Paul, Solution Center, Salvation Army and the City to work and address the changing needs of those experiencing homelessness in the community.
+St. Vincent De Paul and Solution Center undertook a partnership to expand shelter capacity to serve families as well as singles experiencing homelessness.
+(The shelter opened early in PY2022!)
+The shelter has increased capacity for families and singles experiencing homelessness.
+The City continued to work with community partners to find an alternative location for the chronically homeless to go during the day.

 The City was also anticipating kicking of the start of a year long Homeless Strategy.
-However, the COVID19 resulted in deferring the the scheduling of that initiative due to restrictions on gatherings.
+However, the COVID19 resulted in deferring the scheduling of that initiative due to restrictions on gatherings.
 The City and Continuum of Care/Housing Coalition agree that the creation of a Homeless Strategy will provide a long range guide for future collaborations and initiatives to address the various gaps and challenges facing this population.
-The City hopes to restart this effort in PY2021.
+The COC remained meeting virtually in PY2021 and PY2022 and was not an appropriate time to invest in such an effort.
+The City hopes to restart this effort in PY2023/PY2024.